 I know you.

-“The angel of the Lord found Hagar beside a spring of water in the wilderness, along the road to Shur.
-The angel said to her, ‘Hagar, Sarai’s servant, where have you come from, and where are you going?’” – Genesis 16:7-8
+“The angel of the Lord found Hagar near a spring in the desert; it was the spring that is beside the road to Shur.
+And he said, ‘Hagar, slave of Sarai, where have you come from, and where are you going?'” – Genesis 16:7-8 NIV

 Up until this moment in Scripture, no one called Hagar by her name.
 She was simply “the slave,” “the servant,” or “my maid.”
 The first person to call her by name was an angel of the Lord.
 She wasn’t as invisible as she thought.
 She was known by Heaven.

 “Then the angel of the Lord told her, ‘Go back to your mistress and submit to her.’
 The angel added, ‘I will increase your descendants so much that they will be too numerous to count.’”– Genesis 16:9-10, NIV

 Hagar had no plan for her future except escape.
 Perhaps she planned to go back to Egypt.
 Going back to Abram and Sarai wasn’t an option until the angel of the Lord intervened.
 Not only was she was known, she had a destiny.
 She would live, her child would live, and this woman who had nothing would have more descendants than she could count.